 If you have applied for a course at UAL and would like to speak to a health adviser before it starts, please email email@example.com.
 This could be about a pre-existing medical condition, access to specific medication in the UK, if you will be coming from abroad, understanding how the National Health Service (NHS) works, or anything else.

 Appointments and enquiries

-If they know the type of health advice they require they can indicate this, and provide any other relevant information.
-The student will then be contacted by email or phone with advice in response to the enquiry, or to set up an appointment.
+If you know the type of health advice you require you can indicate this, and provide any other relevant information.
+You will be contacted by email or phone with advice in response to the enquiry, or to set up an appointment.